We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Perhaps you live in a smaller town with limited therapy options, or you feel uncomfortable sharing your identity with local therapists.
 Online therapy platforms, like Pride Counseling, help you find support without fear of rejection or bias.

 What do real people who use Pride Counseling think?
 Reviews suggest they’re pretty satisfied.
 The service has an overall rating of 4.6 (out of 5) stars in Apple’s App Store.

 - app features, like journaling, goal tracking, and worksheets

 While a few users reported a negative experience with the therapist assigned, many people said they were matched with a great therapist the first time and reported a positive therapy experience overall.

 A few people didn’t love the service, though:

 - Some people found it too expensive, even with financial aid.

-- Others emphasized that, while you can send as many messages as you’d like with your therapist, they’ll only respond when they’re available.
+- Others emphasized that while you can send as many messages as you’d like to your therapist, they’ll only respond when they’re available.

-- Session scheduling also depends on therapist availability, and not all therapists can offer a session at a time that works for you each week.
+- Scheduling sessions also depends on therapist availability, and not all therapists can offer a session at a time that works for you each week.